algolia/angular-instantsearch/README.md

-# Welcome to Angular-InstantSearch
+# Welcome to Angular InstantSearch

-Angular-InstantSearch is an Angular 4 TypeScript library that lets you create an instant search results experience using Algolia's REST API.
+Angular InstantSearch is an **Angular 4 and 5** TypeScript library that lets you create an instant search results experience using Algolia's REST API.

 In this tutorial you'll learn how to: